-In this season of thankfulness, I wanted to reflect on how perspective can change our heart of complaint to a heart of gratitude.
+In this season of thankfulness, I wanted to reflect on how perspective can change our heart of complaint and foster a heart of gratitude instead.
 When we don’t incorporate gratitude into our every day Christian Living, bitterness can quickly move in.
 And bitterness can stop us dead in our tracks and prevent us from growing spiritually.
 If you want to come to the full measure of your calling, then you must push bitterness out and embrace gratitude.
 One way to do that is to change your perspective.

 The Place Where An Ungrateful Heart Flourishes